Ever wondered how hard it is to be vegan? If you’re trying to minimise the amount of animal products you use, here’s what you need to know…

 If you’re looking to start cooking more vegan food at home, there are countless recipes out there.
 From easy breakfast recipes, to quick packed lunch ideas, to fancy dinner party dishes, you won’t be left hungry.
 Avocado and pesto pasta, puff pastry dishes, and pumpkin, pomegranate salads are personal favourites of mine.

-Nutritional yeast, nuts, seeds, quinoa, beans and greens are all things you want to stock up on!
-You want to make sure your body is getting enough protein, iron, calcium, vitamin D, vitamin B12, and omega–3 fatty acids.
+Nutritional yeast, nuts, seeds, quinoa, beans and greens are all things you want to stock up on.
+You need to make sure your body is getting enough protein, iron, calcium, vitamin D, vitamin B12, and omega–3 fatty acids.

-The choices you make, the conversations you have and, ultimately, where you invest your money are all ways in which you vote for what you want and what you stand for.
+The choices you make, the conversations you have and, ultimately, where you invest your money are all ways you can vote for what you want and what you stand for.

 Don’t undermine the impact consumers have on the bigger picture.
-The choices you make, the conversations you have and, ultimately, where you invest your money are all ways in which you vote for what you want and what you stand for.
+The choices you make, the conversations you have and, ultimately, where you invest your money are all ways you can vote for what you want and what you stand for.
 There’s remarkable power for change.
-Even saying no to single-use plastic is positively encouraging more eco-friendly restaurants in Hong Kong.

-Whilst I’m not saying that it’s feasible for everyone to move towards a plant-based diet, it’s a conversation worth having with yourself.
-I’m the first to put my hand up and say it’s harder than it should be to align your moral and social compass with your actions (I still can’t say no to chocolate or cheese), but I will hold myself accountable for consciously continuing to cut out animal products where I can.
-Whilst it’s an incredibly personal choice, I feel we all have some part to play in looking after the place we call home.
+Whilst it may not be feasible for everyone to move towards a fully plant-based diet, it’s a conversation worth having with yourself.
+I’m the first to put my hand up and say it’s harder than it should be to align your moral compass with your actions (I still can’t say no to chocolate or cheese), but I will hold myself accountable for consciously continuing to cut out animal products where I can.
+Whilst it’s an incredibly personal choice, we all have some part to play in looking after the place we call home.